davisjc/carputer/README.md

 ARGS="--always-exec --exec-on-drive '/path/to/carputer/repo/bin/devmon_mount_carputer_transport %f %d'"
 ```

 In the above example, devmon will replace `%f` with the file descriptor of the block device, the `%d` with the path to where the device is now mounted, and then invoke `devmon_mount_carputer_transport` with these arugments.
-This provides a really simple way for running code when a USB thumb drive is plugged in.
+This provides a simple way for running code when a USB thumb drive is plugged in.

 ## Music Library Syncing

-In my mind, the design of the project really hinges on how state is kept in sync between two systems that will never talk to each other directly over a network.
+In my mind, the design of the project hinges on how state is kept in sync between two systems that will never talk to each other directly over a network.
 A simple way to opt-out of this is by just carrying the hard drive between systems and using rsync to push updates to it.
 However, I wanted a way to keep the car's music library in sync without carrying the entire library around.

 I wanted to perform a sort of short-lived version control transaction whenever I moved a thumb drive from one system to another.
 Specifically:
 * The host machine needs to know what files are missing from the carputer, and copy them to the transport device.